CarterChen247/AlarmScheduler/README.md

 ##  Usage

-Please build `app` module for demo and more informations.
+Please build `app` module for demo and more information.

 ### Initialization
 ```kotlin